Much has been said about errancies and imperfections in the handling of the Bible down through the centuries.

 We have four different text families (Byzantine, Alexandrian, Western and Caesarian), each from different periods and each handled by different scholars with different manuscripts available to them.
 But even if we had one text family, there are still different ways to translate (word-for-word, phrase-for-phrase, or thought-for-thought).
 Each has its strengths and weaknesses, and there is no clearly superior way to translate.
 And even if we had one correct way to translate, there is still the problem of human error, which can bring about inadvertent deviation from the best-laid plans.
 And even if we could rule out human error with prayer, strict instruction and caffeine, there are arguments to be made for paraphrasing Scripture.
 Paraphrases (such as the Living Bible) have fueled some of my most enjoyable and inspiring Bible studies.
-But from the standpoint of validity, paraphrasing could be the most dangerous way of all to go about rendering Scripture, since there are no absolute rules.
+On the other hand, taking liberties with God’s words is a dangerous proposition.

 Those who challenge the validity of Scripture are many and varied.
 Some voice legitimate concerns over its authenticity while others hold their unbelief with an a priori tenacity.
 However, in the end, it is a matter of faith.
 If there is a Supreme Being with enough power to create the entire universe—with its astonishing intricacies, gargantuan releases of energy and meticulous order—how could we doubt God’s ability to bring his Word intact through history’s minefield of random and systematic error?
 Either he is God or he isn’t.

 If the Bible doesn’t present the entire truth, then it is a human invention.
 And that is impossible to believe.
 Its scope, its power, its grandeur and even its bizarre elements are all marks of truth.
 Its central message comes through like a siren, proclaiming humanity’s sinfulness, the love of God and the sacrificial death of Christ that has set into motion the restoration of all things.
 It is an astounding and wonderful work.